smsong/neumovelab.github.io/join/northeastern.md

 }
 </style>

+---
+### **MyoAssist tutorial: a perfect opportunity to explore our lab’s research!**
+&nbsp;

+Join us for a hands-on tutorial on MyoAssist, our open-source musculoskeletal simulation platform for assistive devices.
+Designed for beginners, the session offers a guided introduction to physics-based simulations, with a focus on gait-assistive exoskeletons.

+📍 Behrakis Health Sciences Center, Room 204

+📅 Thursday, August 7

+⏰ 1:00–4:00 pm

+💻 Bring a laptop

+🍪 Snacks provided

+Open to all Northeastern students and researchers interested in human movement science.

+<a href="https://docs.google.com/forms/d/e/1FAIpQLSdG36ayFdwFHpUs7IOijI-gFjMNecVoA0X9IACrsB9CEivyqw/viewform?usp=header">RSVP here</a>.

+&nbsp;

+---

 Taking my class, **ME 5374: Neuromechanical simulation of human movement**, in Fall 2025 will be your best opportunity to explore our research area and prepare for potential research involvement.

 If you are an undergraduate or master's student at Northeastern University, you can engage with our lab in two ways: 1) by participating in **study groups**, or 2) by volunteering as a **research intern** and collaborating with NeuMovers.